bccp/nbodykit/docs/source/catalogs/on-demand-io.rst

 A common use case is examining a directory of large binary outputs from a N-body simulation on a laptop.
-Often the user wishes to select a smaller subsample of the catalog or perform some trivial data inspection to verify that accuracy of the data.
+Often the user wishes to select a smaller subsample of the catalog or perform some trivial data inspection to verify the accuracy of the data.
 These tasks become straightforward with nbodykit, using the functionality provided by the :class:`CatalogSource` object and the :mod:`dask` package.
-The nbodykit :class:`CatalogSource` interface remains the same, regardless of the size of the data that the user is loading.
+Regardless of the size of the data that the user is loading, the nbodykit :class:`CatalogSource` interface remains the same.